tomichj/tomichj.github.io/_posts/2019-03-05-tachyons-css.markdown

 Put all those rules together, and you end up with classes like:
 - `pa4-l` padding all, 4th variant, for the "large" breakpoint
 - `mb2-ns` margin botton, 2nd variant, for the "not small" breakpoint
-- `br4` border radius, 4th variant, no breakpoint so it applies to all sizes unless overridden
+- `br4` border radius, 4th variant, no breakpoint so it's applied in all viewport sizes

 Take a quick glance at the [tachyons css] and you'll see all of these classes in their full glory.